Planned Parenthood of the St. Louis Region and Southwest Missouri

 You have the following rights regarding health information we maintain about you:

 Right to Inspect and Copy: You have certain rights to inspect and copy health information that may be used to make decisions about your care.
 Usually, this includes health and billing records.
 This does not include psychotherapy notes.

-To inspect and copy health information that may be used to make decisions about you, you must submit your request in writing on a form provided by us to: “The Privacy Official at Planned Parenthood of the St. Louis Region.”
+To inspect and copy health information that may be used to make decisions about you, you must submit your request in writing on a form provided by us to: “The Privacy Officer at Planned Parenthood of the St. Louis Region and Southwest Missouri.”
 If you request a copy of your health information, we may charge a fee for the costs of locating, copying, mailing or other supplies and services associated with your request.
-Normally, we will provide you access within 30 days of your request.

 We may deny your request to inspect and copy in certain very limited circumstances.
 If you are denied access to health information, you may in certain instances request that the denial be reviewed.
 Another licensed healthcare professional chosen by our practice will review your request and the denial.
 The person conducting the review will not be the person who denied your initial request.
 We will comply with the outcome of the review.

-Right to Amend.
-If you feel that health information we have about you is incorrect or incomplete, you may ask us to amend the information.
+Right to Amend: If you feel that health information we have about you is incorrect or incomplete, you may ask us to amend the information.
 You have the right to request an amendment for as long as we keep the information.
-To request an amendment, your request must be made in writing on a form provided by us and submitted to: “The Privacy Official at Planned Parenthood of the St. Louis Region”.
+To request an amendment, your request must be made in writing on a form provided by us and submitted to: “The Privacy Officer at Planned Parenthood of the St. Louis Region and Southwest Missouri.”